High School Cover Letter Examples & Writing Tips

 “I helped organize my school’s yearly fundraising event in 2021, raising over $3,000 for a local charity.”

-3. Show your passion for the industry
+2. Show your passion for the industry and willingness to learn

 - Don’t just say you’re interested in the job, explain why you’re interested.